fees

 Do the Maintenance Fees Include Condominium Insurance?

 Condominium insurance helps the owner undertake major repairs and keep their personal belongings safe.
 Lastly, sometimes special assessments of the property require professional services.
-Thus, these are factors requiring a monthly expense that the condo fees cover is insufficient for.
+Thus, these are factors requiring a monthly expense that the condo fees cover is insufficient.

 It, therefore, makes sense that condo living includes the cost of repairs and regular maintenance charges.
-In the cases where a tenant is living, they become responsible for bearing such cost.
+In the cases where a tenant is living, they become responsible for bearing such costs.

 Such maintenance charges in Toronto cover pretty much all expenses related to the upkeep of the property.